 - Secure the exact cabin you want

-- Book the itinerary you want on the date that works for you and your family
+Choose the destinations you want to visit on a date that works for you and your family.

-Are you travelling with kids and can only travel during school vacations?
+Are you traveling with kids and can only travel during school vacations?
 Get in early to fix the date that works best for you and your budget.
-Involve the family when choosing the intinerary.
+Involve the family when choosing the itinerary.
 Do you have some bucket list destinations that you have dreamed of visiting?

-If you see your cabin category suddenly become available at a lower price, then call the cruise line and ask for a refund in the price difference.
-Do check, however, that you do not lose your perks or any special add-ons that appear in your original booking.
+If you see your cabin category suddenly become available at a lower price, then call the cruise line and ask for a refund for the price difference.
+Do this before making your final payment.
+However, check that you do not lose your perks or any special add-ons that appear in your original booking.